zeanovaa/SQL_Sales_Analysis_Project/README.md

 A performance dashboard for the Product and Sales team.

 - **Features**: Tracks revenue, profit margins (Sales vs Cost), and inventory velocity
-- **Logic**: Flags product performance status (High/Mid/Low) to identify Cash Cows and potential Dead Stock
+- **Logic**: Flags product performance status (High, Mid, Low) to identify Cash Cows and potential Dead Stock

 ## How to Run

 1. **Setup Database**
    Open `00_init_database.sql` in SSMS.
-Update the file paths in the `BULK INSERT` commands to match your local directory where the `datasets/` folder is located.
+Update the file paths in the `BULK INSERT` commands to match your local directory where the `flat-files/` folder is located.

 2. **Execute Init Script**
    Run the script to create the database, schema, and load the data.